DS Smith's Circular Business Model

 The value we create

-• Satisfied customers: We develop packaging that helps our customers sell more, reduce costs, manage risks and become circular-ready.
+• Satisfied customers: We develop packaging that helps our customers appeal more to consumers, sell more, reduce costs, manage risks and become circular-ready.

 • Packaging that is sustainable: Our packaging is usually fully recyclable and made from largely recycled material.
 We recycle more packaging than we produce.

-• Replacing plastic: We have replaced 762 million units of plastic with alternative fibre-based solutions since 2020.
+• Replacing plastic: We have replaced over 1.2 billion units of plastic with alternative fibre-based solutions since 2020.

 • Returns to our capital providers: Investors benefit from strong operational and financial performance.